r2dbc/r2dbc.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/idApf9DMdfk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+# Reactive Streams

+R2DBC is rooted in [Reactive Streams](http://www.reactive-streams.org/).
+Reactive Streams defines **asynchronous**, **non-blocking** interactions between components.
+Instead of using a thread per connection, industry experience reveals that smaller pools of threads, even a single thread, used in a non-blocking fashion, yields higher throughput.

+People wanting to scale while retaining usage of relational databases are cut off from this programming model due to JDBC and JPA being blocking APIs.
+Blocking APIs do not work in a reactive environment.

-# Explore
+# Project Reactor

-Feel free to check out this site.
-Learn about building [drivers](/drivers), creating and using [clients](/clients), testing with examples, and the power of reactive streams itself.
+[Project Reactor](http://projectreactor.io) is Pivotal's implementation of Reactive Streams.
+It takes Reactive Stream's concept of **backpressure** and merges it with **functional programming**.

+The ability to declare "what" to do using Java 8 lambdas and method handles, while letting Reactor decide "when" and "how" to execute gives programmers the ability to build scalable systems.

-# Community is Key
+# Community

 While led by members of the Spring team at Pivotal, R2DBC depends upon community support.
-That's why contributors from all relational data stores are invited to participate in building a reactive future.
+That's why contributors from all relational data stores are invited to participate in building a reactive, relational future.